ExcogitatorWarrior/TG_Sentinel_bot/README.md

    python DownloadLLM.py
    ```
 2. **Providing your own weights.**
-   You would have to place them locally and place attach within config.py, keep in mind, weights have to be compatible with llama-cpp-python library:
+   You would have to place them locally and attach path within config.py, keep in mind, weights have to be compatible with llama-cpp-python library:
    ```python
    MODEL_PATH = "models/your_model.gguf"
    ```